ramytamer/chatty/README.md

 4. Finally you can boot up the server using this command `docker-compose up`; this will boot all the required services like the database, redis...

+5. You will need to run create and import the elasticsearch index for the messages table, this should be done in an async way It's placed in the seeds file but in-case you want to do that from the the console or in a cron job for example execute:
+`Message.__elasticsearch__.create_index!` then `Message.import`;
+Also note that we have the elasticsearch model callback registered for the message model, so for each new record gets created it will automatically be indexed in elasticsearch.

 # Testing and Linting

 1. To run your tests you need to run the same commands but in the `test` env using